 What to do on a short break to Vilnius, Lithuania

 After Riga in Latvia, Vilnius was the city we enjoyed the most in the Baltic States.
 With the largest baroque Old Town in Europe and some interesting excursions within easy reach of the city, there was more than enough to keep us occupied and we packed in a lot whilst we were there.
-We could possibly argue that in fact we packed in too much as we left very little time to enjoy the city’s cafe-culture and happening bar scene.
+We could possibly argue that in fact, we packed in too much as we left very little time to enjoy the city’s cafe-culture and happening bar scene.
 At least we factored in time to sample some of the excellent nationally brewed beers, a good habit we retained for the remainder of our time in the Baltic States!
 We visited in mid-May; the weather was perfect and the city not too busy with tourists.
 Here’s a review on some of the things we saw and did during our stay in the city.

 Walking tour of Vilnius

 The centre of Vilnius is nice and compact and perfect for walking.
 The Town Hall is a great place to start a self-guided walking tour.
+The Tourist Board is located here and you can pick up a free map which will help get you orientated.
+We did exactly that and then ambled down Pilies Street to Cathedral Square which is dominated by the huge Vilnius Cathedral.

 Vilnius Town Hall